PetiteLemon/blingping/README.md

 # assumptions
-1. socket is write-ready always, as we have ethernet connection in mide, as opposed to modems. this effects the design in server handleing of messages, when reciveing a new message we ovveride the last one.
+1. socket is write-ready always, as we have ethernet connection in mide, as opposed to modems. this effects the design in server handling of messages, when receiving a new message we override the last one.

 # credits
 Originator: Roee Kashi

 Code and design review: Yoav Marom